Learn about Slide Show view in PowerPoint 2010 for Windows. This is the view that lets you show your slides in full-screen view to the audience.

 Product/Version: PowerPoint 2010 for Windows

-When your presentation has been created, it is time to show it in front of an audience.
-Typically, the view that plays your presentation in full screen mode is Slide Show (see Figure 1).
-Even Slide Show view does have a subset of two similar, but different views, and we tell you more about those similar views later in this tutorial.
+When your presentation has been created, it is time to show them in front of an audience.
+Typically, the view that plays your presentation in full screen mode is Slide Show, as shown in Figure 1, below.
+Even Slide Show view has a subset of two similar, but different views, and we tell you more about those similar views later in this tutorial.
 For now, we will explore Slide Show view, which restricts itself to displaying only the slides.

 Figure 1: Slide Show view

 To exit Slide Show view, press the Esc (Escape) key.
-You may also be able to right-click on the slide, and choose the End Show option in the resultant menu, as shown highlighted in red in Figure 4.
+You may also be able to right-click on the slide and choose the End Show option in the resultant menu, as shown highlighted in red within Figure 4, below.

 Figure 4: End Show option

 Remember that Slide Show view is purely a display view and no editing can be done on slides at this point of time.
 However, Slide Show view has some navigation and annotation options.
-If you hover your cursor over the bottom left area of the slide, you'll find four watermarked navigation icons that you can see in Figure 5.
+If you hover your cursor over the bottom left area of the slide, you'll find four watermarked navigation icons, as shown in Figure 5, below.

 Figure 5: Navigation icons within Slide Show view